Web Analytics

 Bad news

-King Artaxerxes reigned in Persia for twenty years and Nehemiah served as his personal butler.
+King Artaxerxes had reigned in Persia for twenty years, and Nehemiah served as his personal cupbearer.

-One day, Nehemiah found out that things weren’t going well in Jerusalem.
-One of his brothers brought news that the Jews who had gone back to Jerusalem were being made fun of by the other tribes.
-He also found out that the wall around Jerusalem was still lying in ruins from when Nebuchadnezzar had invaded the city.
-For days, Nehemiah was so sad that he didn’t even eat.
+One day, Nehemiah found out that things were not going well in Jerusalem.
+One of his brothers brought news that the Jews who had returned there were being mocked by the surrounding tribes.
+He also learned that the wall around Jerusalem was still lying in ruins from when Nebuchadnezzar had invaded the city.
+For days, Nehemiah was so troubled by the news that he fasted and prayed.

 Nehemiah replied, “Why should I not be sad when the walls of the city where my people live are broken down?”